-Complete all these steps and the last step once again towards the left side for one set.
+Complete all these steps and the last step towards the left side for one set.
 You can aim for three sets at the beginner level.
 Alternatively, you can also work for about two-minute rounds as you work up to more rounds.
-It is not a speeding exercise, so make sure you concentrate well and keep your pace slow.
+It is not a speeding exercise, so concentrate well and keep your pace slow.

 Health Benefits of Plank Exercise

 Some of the general health benefits of plank exercise are the following;

 Slumping shoulders and slouching back are some indications of poor posture.
 It may happen as you align your body poorly or keep sitting for long durations.

 When you distribute the total weight of your body equally, that is when a good posture is possible.
 It helps in reducing the overall stress on your body spine, giving you a straight and aligned body as you walk, stand, and sit.

 This position helps engage your muscles from the neck and shoulder towards the back of your pelvis, legs, and thighs.
 Slowly, it will cause a more robust posture for your body, giving you better confidence to walk correctly.

 Our core muscles help us balance as we stand on a leg or ride a bike.
 Also, dancing demands you to engage your core muscles to get the right balance in your form.
 Planks help you hold core muscles tight, which brings in more endurance for your muscles.
 In addition, it will help to increase overall muscle stability and improve your body balance.

 We often experience back pain, which is becoming more common these days.
 It is because of poor posture and poor body alignment.
 Planks on the regular will improve your posture and help you eliminate your back pain.